 What is a Multi-School Organisation (MSO)?

-MSOs are ‘families’ of schools that are bound together through a united leadership team.
+MSOs are ‘families’ of schools that are bound together through a united leadership team that is accountable for student results.

 An MSO’s size and ability to pool resources allows it to provide targeted and effective assistance to each school in its family.
 It increases support for teachers and leaders to deliver consistent improvements in student outcomes.